-- Risk assessment.
+- Risk assessment and action plan.

-- Record of visitors.
+- · Record of visitors.

 - Fire safety procedures.

 - Fire safety records and certificates.

-- Administration of medication.
+- · Administration of medication.

 - Prior parental consent to administer medicine.

 - Record of the administration of medicines.

-- Prior parental consent for emergency treatment.
+- Prior parental consent for a child to be taken to an appropriate medical service for emergency treatment.

 - Accident record.

 - Sick children.

 - No smoking.